Skip to main content.

 Event Details

-The event will be held on Wednesday, October 16th, 2024, and will feature a plenary address, lunch, poster sessions, and a reception with awards.
+The event will be held on Wednesday, October 8th, 2025, and will feature an opening breakfast, plenary address, lunch, poster sessions, and a reception with awards.
+The breakfast, plenary address, poster sessions and reception are open to all on campus.
+We hope you will join us for this exciting event.

 Plenary Speaker

-We are honored to welcome her as our distinguished plenary speaker for this year's event!
+We are honored to welcome him as our distinguished plenary speaker for this year’s event!

 Partially sponsored by the School of Medicine Bohan Visiting Professor Program